19hours/sg-statutes/Acts/Broadcasting Act.md

 ### Special features of broadcasting company

-33\.—(1) No broadcasting company shall, on or after 2nd September 20021, appoint a person as its chief executive officer or director, or as the chairman of its board of directors, unless it has obtained the approval of the Authority.
+33\.—(1) No broadcasting company shall, on or after 2nd September 2002\*, appoint a person as its chief executive officer or director, or as the chairman of its board of directors, unless it has obtained the approval of the Authority.

-1Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).
+\*Date of commencement of the Singapore Broadcasting Authority (Amendment) Act 2002 (Act 19 of 2002).

 [19/2002]